flaviogranato/tasktaskrevolution/README.md

-# TaskTaskRevolution v0.6.0
+# TaskTaskRevolution v0.7.0

 A powerful, feature-rich project management system built with Rust.
-TaskTaskRevolution provides comprehensive tools for managing companies, projects, tasks, and resources with advanced querying, searching, and reporting capabilities.
+TaskTaskRevolution provides comprehensive tools for managing companies, projects, tasks, and resources with advanced querying, searching, reporting capabilities, and multi-timezone support for global projects.

-## 🚀 What's New in v0.6.0
+## 🚀 What's New in v0.7.0

 ### ✨ Major Features
+- **🌍 Multi-Timezone Support** - Complete timezone coordination for global projects with advanced scheduling and analytics
 - **🔍 Advanced Search System** - Search across all files with regex, fuzzy matching, and metadata filtering
 - **📊 Query Engine** - Powerful querying system with filtering, sorting, and aggregation
 - **🐚 Shell Completions** - Auto-completion support for bash, zsh, fish, and PowerShell